 The es_rejected_execution_exception[bulk] is a bulk queue error.
 It occurs when the number of requests to the Elasticsearch cluster exceeds the bulk queue size (threadpool.bulk.queue_size).
 The bulk queue on each node can hold between 50 and 200 requests, depending on which Elasticsearch version you are using.
 When the queue is full, new requests are rejected.

-Note: It's not possible to increase the bulk queue size in most Amazon ES versions.
-The queue exists for a reason—it limits requests to a manageable number.
-For more information, see Threadpool Section in the Elasticsearch documentation.
+Note: The bulk queue size can't be increased in most Amazon ES versions.
+The queue exists for a reason—it limits requests to a manageable amount.
+For more information, see Threadpool section in the Elasticsearch documentation.

 Use one of the following methods to resolve es_rejected_execution_exception errors:

-- Switch to a larger instance type: The number of threads in the thread pool on each node for bulk requests is equal to the number of available processors.
-Switch to an instance with more virtual CPUs (vCPUs) to get more threads to process bulk requests.
-For more information, see Choosing Instance Types and Testing.
+- Switch to a larger instance type: The number of threads in the thread pool on each node for write requests is equal to the number of available processors.
+Switch to an instance with more virtual CPUs (vCPUs) to get more threads to process _index requests.
+For more information, see Choosing instance types and testing.

-- Improve indexing performance: When documents are indexed faster, the bulk queue is less likely to reach capacity.
-For more information about performance tuning, see Indexing Performance Tips in the Elasticsearch documentation.
+- Improve indexing performance: When documents are indexed faster, the write queue is less likely to reach capacity.
+For more information about performance tuning, see How can I improve indexing performance on my Elasticsearch cluster?